 By default, the ACPI function is disabled.
-This function should be enabled only in operating systems that support ACPI such as Windows® 98 and Windows NT® 5.0.
+This function should be enabled only in operating systems that support ACPI.

 Power Management

 This category allows you to select the type (or degree) of power saving by changing the length of idle time that elapses before the Standby mode and Suspend mode are activated.